-Matthew Donahue, Treasurer, is the Director of Market Planning for the Tax and Revenue business unit at LexisNexis Risk Solutions.
+Matthew Donahue, Treasurer, is director of Market Planning for the Tax and Revenue business unit at LexisNexis Risk Solutions.
 His background is consulting for technology, security, privacy, and business strategy with experience in telecommunications, defense, and state government.
 Mr. Donahue headed successful change management initiatives with federal and state government agencies and he takes great pride in being part of the team that started the ongoing Identity Theft program at the Department of Revenue in the State of Indiana.
 He served his country as a communicator in the United States Army Special Operations.
 An Indiana native, Mr. Donahue earned both his MBA and bachelor’s degree from Purdue University.

 Paul Bond is a partner at Holland & Knight LLP, resident in its Philadelphia office.
-Bond focuses his practice in the areas of data security, privacy and artificial intelligence.
+Mr. Bond focuses his practice in the areas of data security, privacy and artificial intelligence.
 Paul helps clients make the best use of new technologies, including opportunities for automation, while identifying and managing the relevant risks.
 He has helped defend clients from more than 75 putative class actions involving privacy and cybersecurity issues.
 In addition, Bond teaches Privacy Law Essentials for Corporate Counsel at Rutgers Law School.

-Kevin Everhart is the Vice President of Brand, Marketing & Innovation at Experian Consumer Services (ECS) in Costa Mesa, California.
+Kevin Everhart is the vice president of Brand, Marketing & Innovation at Experian Consumer Services (ECS) in Costa Mesa, California.
 With more than 20 years of experience in marketing and research, he is responsible for all advertising, consumer insight, marketing and brand strategy at ECS.
 Focused on raising consumer awareness of the risks associated with identity theft, he has developed multiple national marketing campaigns for Experian’s consumer products.
 In 2017, Mr. Everhart launched the marketing and advertising campaign for Experian’s newest identity protection service, IdentityWorks.
 Prior to joining Experian, he held senior marketing positions at Mazda, Gateway, James Hardie and a start-up venture named WiseWindow, which was later acquired by KPMG.

-Susan Grant is the Director of Consumer Protection with the Consumer Federation of America where she focuses on the issues of privacy, identity theft, telemarketing and other general consumer protection issues.
+Susan Grant is director of Consumer Protection with the Consumer Federation of America where she focuses on the issues of privacy, identity theft, telemarketing and other general consumer protection issues.
 Ms. Grant heads CFA’s Consumer Protection Institute, conducts CFA’s annual Consumer Complaint Survey, and is a recognized authority on combating consumer fraud and deception.
 Grant started her career in 1976 in the Consumer Protection Division of the Northwestern Massachusetts District Attorney’s Office and subsequently held positions at the National Association of Consumer Agency Administrators and National Consumers League before joining the CFA staff in 2008.

-Michele Johnson is Senior Vice President for Government Affairs at Synchrony.
+Michele Johnson is SVP for Government Affairs at Synchrony.
 She is based in Washington, DC and represents Synchrony on Capitol Hill.
 Prior to joining Synchrony, Michele established her public advocacy career in financial services.
 Most recently, she represented credit unions for the Credit Union National Association.
 Earlier in her career, she served in the office of U.S. Senator Kent Conrad (D – ND) and as an Assistant Attorney General for the State of North Dakota.
 Michele received her juris doctor and bachelor’s degrees from the University of North Dakota.
 She grew up on her family’s farm in eastern North Dakota and is licensed to practice law in Minnesota and North Dakota.

-Stewart Roberts is the Vice President of Global Security for Qualcomm and manages the company’s brand protection and global security programs.
+Stewart Roberts is vice president of Global Security for Qualcomm and manages the company’s brand protection and global security programs.
 Prior to Qualcomm, he was a Special Agent with the FBI for 27 years spending 20 years of his career in the San Diego Field Office where he specialized in White Collar Crime investigations.
 As a Supervisor in San Diego, he managed the Health Care Fraud Squad, the Applicant and Civil Rights Squad, and the Cyber Squad.
 He later served as a Unit Chief in the FBI’s Cyber Division where he was responsible for the national development of Cyber Task Forces and later investigative support for international cyber investigations.
 From 2009 to 2013, he served as the FBI’s Legal Attaché in Rome coordinating joint operations with Italian and Maltese authorities to counter cyber, national security, and criminal threats.